bbauska/UC-Davis-Inter-jQuery/README.md

 Let&apos;s go over to our files over here.
 And on our index page, up at the top of the page, this is where we want to put a link to the flex slider CSS.
-So, I&apos;m just going to add a link here, link href = \" flexslider.css\".
-Don&apos;t forget rel =\"stylesheet\", and make sure you spell style sheet right.
+So, I&apos;m just going to add a link here, link href = &quot;
+flexslider.css&quot;.
+Don&apos;t forget rel =&quot;stylesheet&quot;, and make sure you
+spell style sheet right.
 Okay, so that will link that up.
 You can see I&apos;ve got jquery 2.2.4 loaded here, as opposed to the 1.6.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->